 Why hello there, it has been a little while since I last had the guts to share my thoughts here.
 It’s weird dusting off the cobwebs of my absence, but tonight I feel like writing and sharing and using this as a mirror to reflect and introspect.
 Maybe something that I’ll come to regret, but who knows?

 In less then a week I had gotten two options.
 Two opportunities.
 One was a new apartment to live in, and the an offer for a nice position in a well-known company (which would probably look pretty good on my CV).
 Both impactful and, well, seemingly great opportunities.
-Seemingly is a key word here.

 For 2019 I had 5 resolutions, and I definitely would like to do a recap on them.
-Even though I sort of feel like failing myself mostly there.
+Even though I am failing myself mostly there.
 I want to set the bar right for 2020.
 I want to do better, and be better… not just for everyone around be — mostly for me.
 It feels highly self-centred, yet it seems like I need exactly that.
 One of my flatmates asked me: “if you don’t put yourself in first place, who will?” — What she said sounded like a full-on TED talk, but it did help.

-I don’t want to be self-centred, but I want to learn to set boundaries, for myself and the people around me.
+I don’t want to be self-centred, but I want (or need) to learn to set boundaries, for myself and the people around me.
 To prioritise the right things, including my mental health.
 And yes, I want to be ready for all that’s to come… as ready as I’ll ever be maybe, but ready nonetheless.